oceanprotocol-archive/dev-ocean/doc/refactoring_design.md

-# Design of Ocean Network for Tethys
+# Keeper Contract Design for Tethys

 ***DISCLAIMER: THIS IS A WORK IN PROGRESS***

-This document provides technical details and describes the overall high-level design including all necessary modules in ocean protocol.
+This document provides technical details and describes the high-level design of keeper contract in ocean protocol.

 ## 1. Overview